W3Layouts/gatsby-starter-delog/README.md

 * You can create, edit, update and delete like any CMS

 ### Editing Meta Data
-Goto `gatsby-config.js`.
+Inside you Netlify CMS admin, `Settings > Config` or you can got to `site-meta-data.json`.
 Here you can edit following details
 * Title
 * Description
 * Site URL